XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### {{n.next()}}.
 Connect to a Testnet Server

 You must be connected to the network to submit transactions to it.
-Currently, Tickets are only available on ***TODO: Devnet someday?*** stand-alone mode.
+Currently, Tickets are only available on ***TODO: Devnet -- starting 1/26ish*** stand-alone mode.

 The following code sample instantiates a new RippleAPI instance and connects to one of the public XRP Devnet servers that Ripple runs: